 - Increased insurance rates for all vehicles

-A DUI conviction can result in the loss of a person’s livelihood, but it doesn’t have to.
-A Baltimore CDL lawyer who handles violations like DUI can fight the DUI charge.
-As a former Assistant Attorney General for the Motor Vehicle Administration, Hillel Traub has over 20 years of experience helping Baltimore CDL drivers obtain favorable results for their DUI cases.
-Call (410) 580-1100 for a free consultation.
+A DUI conviction can result in the loss of your commercial driver’s license, but it doesn’t have to.
+A Baltimore CDL DUI lawyer who handles violations like DUI can fight the charge.
+As a former Assistant Attorney General for the Motor Vehicle Administration, Hillel Traub has over 20 years of experience helping truck drivers in Baltimore obtain favorable results for their DUI cases.
+Call us today at (410) 580-1100 for a free consultation.